-- Prohibit and/or impose limitations on the acceptance and / or clearance of Transactions by the defaulting Clearing Member. - Requiring such Clearing Member to reduce or close out existing Transactions in such Clearing Member's accounts with the Corporation. - Prevent or restrict the Clearing Member's right to withdraw any excess in Margin Deposits pursuant to Section A-607 or Section A-704. - Transferring, requiring to transfer or transferring on its behalf, all or any portion of a defaulting Clearing Member's Client Account maintained by such Clearing Member with the Corporation, any position maintained in such account, or any account carried by such Clearing Member, including any Margin Deposits held by the Corporation in respect of such account, to another Clearing Member.
+- Prohibit and/or impose limitations on the acceptance and / or clearance of Transactions by the defaulting Clearing Member. - Requiring such Clearing Member to reduce or close out existing Transactions in such Clearing Member's accounts with the Corporation.

-- Undertake any legal action against the defaulting Clearing Member that in the judgment of the Corporation may help to mitigate default-related losses. - Sanction, reprimand, fine or impose a penalty on the defaulting Member.
+- Prevent or restrict the defaulting Clearing Member's right to withdraw any excess in Margin Deposits pursuant to Section A-607 or Section A-704. - Transferring, requiring to transfer or transferring on its behalf, all or any portion of a defaulting Clearing Member's Client Account maintained by such Clearing Member with the Corporation, any position maintained in such account and any Margin Deposits held by the Corporation in respect of such account, to another Clearing Member. - Undertake any legal action against the defaulting Clearing Member that in the judgment of the Corporation may help to mitigate default-related losses. - Sanction, reprimand, fine or impose a penalty on the defaulting Member. - Suspend the Non-Conforming Member.